Elaphrosaurus

-Elaphrosaurus (/ɛˌlɑːfroʊˈsɔːrəs/ el-AH-froh-SOR-əs) is a genus of ceratosaurian theropod dinosaur that lived approximately 154 to 150 million years ago during the Late Jurassic Period in what is now Tanzania in Africa.
+Elaphrosaurus (/ɛˌlɑːfroʊˈsɔːrəs/ el-AH-froh-SOR-əs) is a genus of ceratosaurian theropod dinosaur that lived approximately 155 to 145 million years ago during the Late Jurassic Period in what is now Tanzania in Africa.
 Elaphrosaurus was a medium-sized but lightly built member of the group that could grow up to 6.2 m long.
 Morphologically, this dinosaur is significant in two ways.
 Firstly, it has a relatively long body but is very shallow-chested for a theropod of its size.
 Secondly, it has very short hindlimbs in comparison with its body.
 Phylogenetic analyses indicate that this genus is likely a ceratosaur.
 Earlier suggestions that it is a late surviving coelophysoid have been examined but generally dismissed.
 Elaphrosaurus is currently believed to be a very close relative of Limusaurus, an unusual beaked ceratosaurian which may have been either herbivorous or omnivorous.

 Discovery

 The type specimen of Elaphrosaurus bambergi HMN Gr.S.
 38–44 was recovered in the Middle Dinosaur Member of the Tendaguru Formation of Lindi Region in Tanzania.
 The specimen was collected by Werner Janensch, I. Salim, H. Reck, and Parkinson in 1910 in gray, green, red, sandy marl that was deposited during the Kimmeridgian stage of the Jurassic period, approximately 157 to 152 million years ago.
 This specimen is housed in the collection of the Natural History Museum of Berlin, Germany.

 Elaphrosaurus was described and named by Werner Janensch in 1920 and the type species is Elaphrosaurus bambergi.
 The genus name Elaphrosaurus is derived from the Greek words elaphros (ελαφρός) meaning "light to bear" as in "light-footed", a reference to its presumed high running speed and "sauros" (σαῦρος) meaning "lizard"; thus, "light-footed lizard".
 The specific name honours the industrialist Paul Bamberg for his financial support of the Tendagaru expeditions.

 HMN Gr.S.
 38–44 consists of 18 presacral vertebrae, 5 sacral vertebrae, 20 caudal vertebrae, a pelvic girdle, a nearly complete left hindlimb (missing only some phalanges), several isolated metacarpals, and a humerus.
 In 1925, Janesch referred two rib fragments, dorsal vertebrae, and a manual phalanx he believed to be phalanx II-2.
 However, the referred vertebrae has been lost and the manual phalanx (now considered to be phalanx I-1) cannot be evaluated as belonging to Elaphrosaurus.
 In 1929, he also referred to Elaphrosaurus both scapulocoracoids, two more rib fragments, and a radius (although the radius, being proportionally long and from a different stratigraphic horizon, likely does not belong to this species).
 Many bones were damaged by calcite encrustation and reconstructed with plaster, although only the left scapulocoracoid was significantly deformed.

 A related animal, perhaps the same genus, was found in stratigraphic zones 2–4 of the Morrison Formation.
 Few theropod skeletons have been found, most discoveries being fragments.

 Dinosaur footprints from the Niger Republic and from Beit Zayit were attributed to Elaphrosaurus.
 This assignment is considered inconclusive.

+It also known from the Upper dinosaur member of the Tendaguru formation.